ankitects/anki-manual/src/deck-options.md

 ## Reviews

-**Maximum reviews/day** allows you to set an upper limit on the number of reviews to show each day.
-When this limit is reached, Anki will not show any more review cards for the day, even if there are some waiting.
-If you study consistently, this setting can help to smooth out occasional peaks in due card counts, and can save you from a heart attack when returning to Anki after a week off.
-When reviews have been hidden due to this option, a message will appear in the congratulations screen, suggesting you consider increasing the limit if you have time.

 **Easy bonus** allows you to set the difference in intervals between answering 'Good' and 'Easy' on a card.
 For instance, with the default